bziiuj/pcodebooks/README.md

 # pcodebooks
 Persistence Codebooks

+A. This code contains experiments presented in "Persistence Codebooks for Topological Data Analysis" (https://arxiv.org/abs/1802.04852)
-A. This code was tested on macOS High Sierra 10.13.3 and Linux Ubuntu 16.04 LTS.
+   It was tested on macOS High Sierra 10.13.3 and Linux Ubuntu 16.04 LTS.

 B. Instalation steps: